OCA/connector-redmine/redmine_import_time_entry/README.rst

 To use this module, you must add a custom field on your Redmine projects.
 You can give the name you want to this field, but every project must have a different value for this field.
+If you can't, or don't want to, add a custom field, you can use a standard Redmine field, like 'name'.

 In Odoo, you must create an analytic account for each Redmine project.
-The value of the custom field must be written in the field ref ('Reference') of the analytic account.
+The value of the Redmine's field must be written in the field ref ('Reference') of the analytic account.

+Be aware that the user login must be the same in both systems, or odoo user name must be equal to redmine user firstname + lastname

 Installation
 ============